 Active participation in various fairs to promote tourism to Kyoto and other locations in Japan.

 To enable Kyoto tourism to flourish year-round in order to contribute to the city's income.

 To make video commercials for various media outlets and distribute travel brochures.
 In close collaboration with areas such as Hokkaido, Ishikawa, Nara and Wakayama, we aim at promotion of our tourism industry.

 To produce and distribute to foreign tourists travel brochures and other PR materials.

-To produce restaurant menus in multiple languages in the aim of making foreign tourists' trips to Kyoto more convenient, pleasant, and worry-free.
+To produce restaurant and experience reservation and prepayment service in multiple languages with the aim of making foreign tourists' trips to Kyoto more convenient, pleasant, and worry-free.

 To introduce projects to enable tourists to make the most of the rich cultural resources featured in Kyoto.

 The principal advertising policy of Japanese Government is "YOKOSO JAPAN (Welcome to Japan).
 We are always making efforts to provide updated information about tourism in general based on this policy.

 In August 2006, we opened overseas information centers in Beijing, China; Seoul, South Korea; and Melbourne, Australia.
 We added them to the USA. and Taiwan in 2007.

 In 2008, we moved our China overseas information office from Beijing to Shanghai.
 In 2009, we opened an overseas information office in Paris, Europe, and moved our Australia overseas information office from Melbourne to Sydney.
 In 2012, we opened an overseas information office in London, UK and Frankfurt, Germany.
 In 2014, we opened an overseas information office in Dubai, UAE and Hong Kong.
 In 2017, we opened an overseas information office in Kuala Lumpur, Malaysia.